stonepros/stone/doc/rados/operations/crush-map.rst

 To remove a bucket from the CRUSH hierarchy, execute the following::

-  ceph osd crush remove {bucket-name}
+  stone osd crush remove {bucket-name}

 .. note:: A bucket must be empty before removing it from the CRUSH hierarchy.